Reach out to discuss your project with one of our Micro Molding Experts.

 “From beginning to end, it’s a different process.
 Unfortunately, most try to apply a simple brush stroke of ‘it’s just plastic molding,’” declared Scott Herbert, founder, and president of Rapidwerks, a Pleasanton, Calif.-based plastics manufacturer specializing in precision micromolding.
 “However, they soon realize from tool design to tool fabrication, to material control it is very different and specialized.”

 Careful thought must be given toward many aspects—some of which are also considerations for macro-level molding projects—but some that are specific to the micro manufacturing realm.
 These considerations include resin selection, component design, equipment and molding processes, tooling construction, measuring equipment, component handling, and packaging.
-Many of these are standard practice in the injection molding industry, but micromolding necessitates specialized solutions to guarantee success and a satisfied OEM customer.
+Many of these are standard practices in the injection molding industry, but micromolding necessitates specialized solutions to guarantee success and a satisfied OEM customer.

 “Micromolding is defined in several ways, one of which is micro features on larger parts,” explained Donna Bibber, vice president of business development for Isometric Micro Molding, a New Richmond, Wis.-based micromolding company that provides medical and drug delivery OEMs with micromolded and automated assemblies.
 “In this case, both the beginning and the end of the process requires ultra-precision and micro expertise.
 For example, microfluidic devices can be the size of a quarter; however, they have channels and features for capillary action that need micro tooling (mold making) at the beginning of the program and micro metrology to measure the micron-sized features at the end of the program.
-In the middle (molding), micron isn’t truly required, however, the risk is high on both ends of the program so OEMs would select a micromolder before selecting a macro molder to mitigate these risks.”
+In the middle (molding), a micron isn’t truly required; however, the risk is high on both ends of the program, so OEMs would select a micromolder before selecting a macro molder to mitigate these risks.”

 “There are two approaches to micromolding,” said Saint-Gobain’s Johnson. “ The first is to utilize new equipment, which while fundamentally the same as traditional molding equipment, is designed to have finer resolution specifically for micromolding.
 The second approach is to utilize existing equipment, and novel tooling and fixturing, to create finer control over the injection molding and part handling process.”